toolness/weblitmapper/README.md

   not provided, the app will self-host its own static assets.
 Note that this URL should *not* end with a `/`.

+* `DISQUS_SHORTNAME` is the shortname for your Disqus instance, if one exists.
+If this environment variable is empty or undefined, Disqus integration will be disabled.

+* `DISQUS_ORIGIN` is the origin of your website as provided to Disqus.
+  This defaults to `ORIGIN`, but if you want to display your production instance's actual comments on your local machine, you can set this to the origin of your production instance.

 ## Tests

 All tests can be run via `npm test`.